 The question frequently is asked by those who are contemplating becoming a child of God, “How much do I have to know in order to become a Christian?”
-Some feel like they have to know every detail in the Bible before taking action to get rid of sin in their lives.
+Some feel like they have to know virtually every detail in the Bible before submitting to the Savior to get rid of sin in their lives.
 Others believe they need every question “under the Sun” answered before becoming a Christian.
 Some want to know about the origin of the races.
 Others want to know whether or not there is life on other planets.
 The Bible, however, never indicates that for one to become a Christian, he has to know every detail about every book in the Bible, or that a person has to be able to answer every question that arises.
 But what, if anything, is necessary for a person to know before becoming a disciple of Christ?

 First, an individual contemplating his spiritual life must understand that the reason there is even something for him to do is because he has sinned.
 Everyone who has reached the level of mental maturity (sometimes referred to as “the age of accountability”) so that he or she understands what sin is (cf. 1 John 3:4; 5:17), has sinned (Romans 3:10,23; 1 John 1:8).
 [The one exception, of course, was Jesus—1 Peter 2:22.]
 Sin is that which separates man from God (Isaiah 59:1-2).
 For a person to be saved, he first must have knowledge that he is a sinner, and as such stands in a lost condition.
 One of the reasons Jesus condemned certain Jewish priests, elders, and sects was because they did not admit their sinfulness after hearing the preaching of John the baptizer (Matthew 21:31-32)—though the tax collectors and harlots (i.e., sinners) did acknowledge their sin, and believed.